SeldonIO/alibi/CONTRIBUTING.md

 ## Linter
 We use `flake8` for linting adhering to PEP8 with exceptions defined in `setup.cfg`.

+## Syntax
+We use `pyupgrade` (via `nbqa`) to ensure that the Jupyter Notebooks in the documentation make use of syntax from Python3.6 onwards.

 ## Type checking
 We use type hints to develop the libary and `mypy` to for static type checking.
 Some options are defined in `setup.cfg`.